 TRANSPORTATION AND HIGHWAYS

 The Department of Transportation and Highways collects fees from construction and hauling permits.
-The projected year-end revenue for FY2024 is \$1.6 million and is estimated to increase slightly to \$1.7 million in FY2025.
+The projected year-end revenue for FY2024 is \$1.6 million, while FY2025 revenue is budgeted to increase slightly to \$1.7 million.

 MEDICAL EXAMINER